Harvard MBA Deadlines 2026-2027

 Required Materials

-The 2025-2026 application will be live in the summer.
-A complete HBS MBA application usually comprises a complete online application form, unofficial transcripts for undergraduate and graduate coursework (official transcripts are required after acceptance), a valid GMAT* or GRE score, a response to the required essay, a current resume, two recommendations, signed acceptance of HBS policies, and the $250 application fee (the fee for current college students is $100).
+The 2026-2027 application will be live in the summer.
+A complete HBS MBA application usually comprises a complete online application form, unofficial transcripts for undergraduate and graduate coursework (official transcripts are required after acceptance), a valid GMAT or GRE score, a response to the required essays, a current resume, two recommendations, signed acceptance of HBS policies, and the $250 application fee (the fee for current college students is $100).

 Candidates who attended an undergraduate institution where English was not the sole language of instruction must also submit TOEFL, IELTS, or PTE scores to demonstrate English language proficiency.